 Tamara Rosentreter was doing what she loved, entertaining the crowd as part of the Milwaukee Dancing Grannies, when she was struck by the SUV that took the lives of three of her fellow dancers.

 The mother of four and grandmother of one was the leader of the troupe, according to an online fundraiser seeking help for Rosenstreter’s recovery.
 The organizer posted a message from Rosenstreter, who said “I’m still here.
 Lots of pain, stitches, broken bones and lots of bumps and bruises.
 Love you ALL.”

 She described how a woman prayed for her at the scene “to help give me peace and comfort” and how another kept her warm with a blanket.

 “This tragedy is so hard to wrap my head around,” she said, saying her “heart aches” for the victims and their families, those who witnessed the devastation and “for my teammates and their families who are my family.”

 Lucero Isabel Perales says several family members were a part of the parade and were struck by the SUV.
 That includes a cousin with skull fractures who is in a coma, an uncle who underwent six hours of surgery for a broken leg and another cousin with bruises all over her body.

 “This is a very hard time for all of us, it was something so unexpected,” Isabel Perales wrote.

-More than $732,000 had been raised by midday Tuesday for the 19 verified GoFundMe pages for parade victims.
+More than $560,000 had been raised by Tuesday morning, less than 24 hours after most of the 12 verified GoFundMe pages for victims of the parade were established.